Lucas-C/rpg-bonhomme/README.md

 # Notes

-- why the name ?
-It's a reference to the video "Tom et ses chums!
+- why this project name ?
+It's a reference to the line "T'as tué mon bonhomme !" from the video "Tom et ses chums!
 Farador D&D" : http://youtu.be/T9FMURHhgzc?t=4m40s
-- in case the character sheet you want to use is in PDF format, you can use `pdftoppm` then ImageMagick `convert` to get PNG image file.
+- in case you want to add a character sheet in PDF format, you can use `pdftoppm` then ImageMagick `convert` to get a PNG image file.